 In the 2000 Census classifications, the City was in the Akron Primary Metropolitan Statistical Area (PMSA), comprised of Summit and Portage Counties.
 It was also in the Cleveland-Akron-Lorain Consolidated Metropolitan Statistical Area (CMSA).
 Effective in 2003, the PMSA was renamed the Akron Metropolitan Statistical Area (MSA).
 The CMSA was reclassified as the Cleveland-Akron-Elyria Combined Statistical Area (CSA).
-The Office of Budget and Management has announced that new delineation standards will be announced in 2013 and only limited statistics are currently available for the 2010 Census.
+After new delineation standards were announced in 2013, Akron remains an MSA, defined as Summit and Portage Counties, and is part of the larger Cleveland-Akron-Canton Combined Statistical Area.